rhaelynlashmar/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+## Features

+- Login and create shortnened URLs from their original Long-winded URLs
+- Edit or delete the websites on your URL list
+- Only you have access to the shortened URLs in your account!

 ## Final Product

 !["Login Page"](https://github.com/rhaelynlashmar/tinyapp/blob/main/docs/login-page.png?raw=true)